-I'm always looking onto working with new artists to help them develop their projects providing the highest quality, expertise and potential success.
-My Production Studio is equipped and ready for the creation, development, production, recording and mixing of any genre from Pop, Rock, Urban and Electronica, to Film Scoring and Audio Visual Media.
+I am always looking onto working with new artists to help them develop their projects providing the highest quality, expertise and potential success.
+My Studio is equipped and ready for the creation, development, production, recording and mixing of any genre from Pop, Rock, Urban and Electronica, to Film Scoring and Audio Visual Media.

-I am Grammy-certified awarded Record Producer with over 30 years of experience in the development, guidance, conception and labor of Recording an artist.
-I have been A&R and label consultant for most major labels since 1996.
-I have worked on multi-national and international productions and have toured as keyboardist and Musical Director for well established artists.
+I am a Multi-Platinum, two-time Grammy-certified awarded, Record Producer with over 30 years of experience in the development, guidance, conception and labor of Recording an artist.
+Producing records since the mid 80's and has been an A&R and label consultant for most major labels since 1996.
+I have worked with multi-national and international artists and have toured as keyboardist and Musical Director for established artists worldwide.

 CreditsAllMusic verified credits for Sammy Fisher